 Sadness is a normal emotion.
-Without the lows, we would not experience the highs.
-We all have break ups, lost opportunities and family members who die.
+Without the lows, we couldn’t have the highs.
+Unfortunately, we all have break ups, lost opportunities and family members who die.
 We all have things in our life that didn’t turn out the way we thought.
 At times, we all feel that perhaps there should be more to life.
-But with sadness, time is the great healer.
-Circumstances change and life is no longer shades of grey, but fuschia and lavender and emerald green and burnt orange.
+With sadness, time is the great healer.
+Circumstances change and life is no longer shades of gray, but fuschia and lavender and emerald green and burnt orange.

-If you think you might be depressed, know that you are not alone.
+In summary, if you think you might be depressed, know that you are not alone.
 Understand that as dark as things are right now, it will not always be that way.
-Most importantly, if you are having thoughts that you don’t want to live anymore; that you just want to go to sleep and never wake up; that everything is just more than you can bear, please hear what i have to say….You, my friend, are depressed.
+Most importantly, if you are having thoughts that you don’t want to live anymore; that you just want to go to sleep and never wake up; that everything is just more than you can bear, please hear what I have to say….You, my friend, are depressed.
 You have an illness.
 There is a good treatment for your illness and you don’t have to feel this way.